Man in blue suit addresses crowd from a lectern.

 Transforming futures with new housing and facilities

 Housing for veterans is Phase 1 of a larger development that will provide workforce housing and space to grow our social enterprise businesses.
-The later phase adds 26 apartments for individuals and families transitioning out of homelessness and a manufacturing bakery, plus teaching and office space for our culinary team.
+Construction has begun on 26 apartments for individuals and families transitioning out of homelessness and a manufacturing bakery, plus teaching and office space for our culinary team.

 We’d love to tell you more about the visionary scope of the project and how your support will help people transform their futures.
 Please contact Development Director Corry Kanzenberg.